Detail shots???

 But wait!
 This isn't just about weddings!

 Are we shooting a birthday party?
 Retirement soiree?
 Baby shower?
 The details are still important!
-Bring invitations, bits of decor, and fun personal photos for us to photograph!
-You've put a bunch of hard work (and money!!) into making this event look amazing, and we want to give you the images you want to remember!
+Bring invitations, bits of decor, and fun personal items for us to photograph!
+You've put a bunch of hard work (and money!!) into making this event look amazing, and we want to give you the images you will want to remember!

 -Leslie